Advanced Research Topics

 1. Co-occurring symptoms that interact as "symptom clusters"

 In symptom clusters, co-occurring symptoms either may operate separately, and additively, in their effects on important outcomes, or they may interact to predict synergistic impacts that are greater (or lower) than the sum of effects when each symptom occurs alone.
 Symptom clusters vary across specific conditions, with illness progression, and as side effects from drugs and medical procedures.
 Different symptom clusters occur across service settings and populations, such as outpatient care (e.g., disease-modifying treatments with palliative care), home-based hospice, and the community at large (e.g., post-treatment survivors).
-Symptom clusters also vary across clinical trials (e.g., a new chemotherapy), as well as safety trials where euphoric, hallucinogenic, and negative side effects from high drug doses, beyond levels prescribed, signal potential for drug abuse/diversion.
+Symptom clusters also vary across clinical trials (e.g., a new chemotherapy), and drug safety trials.

 b.
 In recent years, I developed novel extensions to two rarely used mathematical procedures that provide more sensitive or easier approaches for detecting or evaluating symptom clusters and other statistical interactions: